Free Space

 Description

-The Free Space block propagates a signal from one point to another in space.
-The block models propagation time, propagation loss in free space and Doppler shift.
-The block assumes that the propagation velocity is much greater than the target or array velocity, in which case the stop-and-hop model is valid.
+Block Free Space propagates a signal from one point to another in space.
+The block simulates propagation time, propagation loss in free space, and Doppler shift.
+The block assumes that the propagation velocity is much greater than the velocity of the target or array, in which case the "stop-and-hop" model is valid.

-When propagating a signal in free space to and from an object, you have the choice of using one block to calculate the two-way propagation delay in free space or two blocks to perform one-way propagation delays in each direction.
-Since the free-space propagation delay is not necessarily an integer multiple of the calculation step, it may be that the total round-trip delay in the calculation when using a two-way propagation block is different from the delay in the calculation when using two one-way propagation blocks.
-For this reason, it is recommended that a single two-way propagation unit be used whenever possible.
+When propagating a signal in free space to an object and back, you have a choice: use one block to calculate the two-way propagation delay in free space, or two blocks to perform one-way propagation delays in each direction.
+Since the propagation delay in free space is not necessarily an integer multiple of the calculation step, it may turn out that the total round-trip delay in calculations using a two-way propagation unit differs from the delay in calculations using two one-way propagation units.
+For this reason, it is recommended to use a single two-way distribution unit whenever possible.

 Ports

-Narrowband signal in the form of complex vector-column M by 1 or complex matrix M by N. The value of M is the number of sampled values of the signal, and N is the number of signals to propagate.
+A narrow-band signal in the form of a complex column vector M by 1 or a complex matrix M by N. The value M is the number of sampled signal values, and N is the number of signals to propagate.
 When you specify N signals, you need to specify N signal sources or N signal destinations.

-The size of the first dimension of the input matrix can be varied to simulate varying signal lengths.
-Size variation can occur, for example, in the case of a pulse signal with a variable pulse repetition rate.
+The size of the first dimension of the input matrix can be varied to simulate a changing signal length.
+A change in size may occur, for example, in the case of a pulse signal with a variable pulse repetition rate.

 Data types: Float16